 HOW TO BE SAFE

-A novel, forthcoming from Liveright Publishing in April 2018
+A novel, released by Liveright Publishing in April 2018

 OKAY THAT COVER LOOKS NICE BUT WHAT IS THIS BOOK ABOUT?